omar-a-hamid/SUMO/README.md

     then will  run the activityGen tool

-    this will genrate the needed files, now
+    this will genrate the needed files

 5-open osm.sumocfg